 Scheduled when there are two, unrepresented parties.
 A pre-hearing statement is not required to be filed.
 In Arizona, the ERC is set for three hours and does not incur a cost.
 Parties go to the family conference provider affiliation services area of the courthouse where they meet with an attorney or someone especially trained to help them come to an agreement.
 Many, if not most, states offer similar conferences and facilities at the courthouse.

 “Though attorneys are not required, I have filed a notice of appearance and attended an ERC with my client to assist in negotiations.”

 Unlike the RMC, the family conference provider may review and rely on financial affidavits as evidence.
 Therefore, it is essential that you bring your affidavit of financial information so that spousal and child support can be calculated.
 When the ERC works, at the end of three hours it’s possible to reach your final agreement and greatly reduce your cost.

 Either you are post-decree (filing for a modification), or you’ve done the RMC and negotiations, and there are ongoing issues.
 At this point, the judge will schedule a status conference.
 SCs are usually telephonic and scheduled for 15 minutes.
 The judge is not taking evidence and is not necessarily making rulings.
 It’s a check-in, so the judge can be assured the process is moving forward — a “get to the point, inform me (your judge), and move the case along” event.

 Return Hearing (RH)

-This type of pre-hearing conference might be set instead of a RMC or post-decree.
+These types of pre-hearing conferences might be set instead of a RMC or post-decree.
 A statement is not required to be filed before an ERC or RH.
 Since, as in an RMC, evidence may or may not be taken, a RH has evolved into a hybrid between the RMC and the SC.